Part 1. iOS 12 Update Problems: Update Failed

 is anyone else’s touch id not working ? typing in my password is getting old hahah

 FEEDBACK FROM TWITTER

-- Clean the Touch ID part: Make sure that the Touch ID is working properly on your phone.
+- Clean the Touch ID part: Make sure that the Touch ID is working properly on your iPhone.
 Wipe it gently and clean it off from dirt or water.
 Also, position your finger in the correct manner so that the Touch ID can scan it entirely.

-- Reset Touch ID: Another quick solution to fix this issue is by resetting the Touch ID feature.
+- Reset Touch ID: Another quick solution to fix this issue is by resetting the iOS 12 Touch ID feature.
 Go to the Touch ID settings and under the “Used for” option, you can view how the Touch ID is associated with other features.
 Toggle them off and lock your device.
 Unlock it with a passcode, go to these settings and turn them on again.

 Read a new post to know more suggestions for fixing a malfunctioning Touch ID on an iOS device.